Kingcoopa/My-README-Generator/README.md

 ## Utilization

 The purpose of this app, is to provide an individual a quick and easy way to get a README file started and pushed to Github or Gitlab.
-All the user has to do is answer the promps within the terminal, and their README will be created.
+All the user has to do is answer the prompts within the terminal, and their README will be created.
+Then all they have to do is push the README to their preferred and setup hosting app.
+Mine is GitHub.

 ## Technologies Used